 Chronic Liver Failure

 Chronic liver failure refers to a gradual loss of liver function and is usually characterized by the presence of widespread cirrhosis, which refers to the replacement of normal liver tissue by fibrosis, scar tissue and regenerative nodules.
-As normal liver is destroyed, the organ gradually fails to perform its normal metabolic, regulatory and synthetic functions.
-Unfortunately, damage from cirrhosis cannot be reversed and lost liver function can only be regained through transplantation.
-For this reason, we do not anticipate that the ELAD System will be effective for cirrhotic patients outside of the potential to bridge these patients to transplant.
+As normal liver tissue is destroyed, the organ gradually fails to perform its normal metabolic, regulatory and synthetic functions.
+Unfortunately, damage from cirrhosis cannot be reversed, and lost liver function can only be regained through transplantation.
+For this reason, we do not believe that the ELAD System would be effective for cirrhotic patients other than possibly to bridge these patients to transplant.